-Voting issue For Abstain Against Allocation of Income A sustainable dividend is a dividend with a reasonable pay-out ratio (Between 25 and 100%) that does not undermine the company's capacity to invest for the future, and does not affect the remuneration of other stakeholders.
+Voting issue For Abstain Against Allocation of Income A sustainable dividend is a dividend with a reasonable pay-out ratio that does not undermine the company's capacity to invest for the future, and does not affect the remuneration of other stakeholders.
 The company has provided sufficient information to indicate the level of dividend.
-In case of payment of the dividend in shares, the shareholder has the possibility to be paid in cash. failed to provide an explanation for case basis for growth companies mature companies).
-The mark-up of the preferred divide The company does not have a spayout ratio to be excessive if t ther compared to last year and the company has rethis modification (to be reviewed on a case-by-which usually need to conserve more cash than end is more than 10% of the regular dividend.
-Sustainable dividend in place.
-We consider the the company has a ratio above 100% for two bould compromise the long-term strategy of the Appointment of Auditors and Approval of Audit Fees The auditors have been recommended by an independent audit committee.9 The audit committee has disclosed its policy for the provision of non-audit services by the auditors (e.g. excluded services and pre-approval works).
+In case of payment of the dividend in shares, the shareholder has the possibility to be paid in cash.
+The payout ratio is excessively higher compared to last year and the company has faile to provide an explanation for this modification (to be reviewed on a case-by-case basis to growth companies which usually need to conserve more cash than mature companies).
+The mark-up of the preferred dividend is more than 10% of the regular dividend.
+The company does not have a sustainable dividend in place12.
+Appointment of Auditors and Approval of Audit Fees The auditors have been recommended by an independent audit committee.13 The audit committee has disclosed its policy for the provision of non-audit services by the auditors (e.g. excluded services and preapproval works).
 There is full disclosure of audit fees and advisory fees.
 The auditors do not provide advisory services.
 Otherwise, the remuneration for advisory services does not cast doubt on the auditor's independence.
-There is a mandatory rotation of the auditors after no more than 15 years, with a clear water period of at least 5 years before the auditor can be reappointed.
+There is a mandatory rotation of the auditors after no more than 15 years, with a clear water period of at least 5 years before the auditor can be re-appointed.
 Advisory or audit fees are not disclosed.
-Audit fees are equal to non-audit fees, presenting a potential conflict of interest. committee.
-For smaller companies that lack an audit committee, if at least one executive
+Audit fees are equal to non-audit fees, presenting a potential conflict of interest.
+The Board has not set up an audit committee.
+For smaller companies that lack an audit committee, if at least one executive sits on the board.
+There are potential concerns regarding the independence of the auditors, such as: Non-audit fees exceeding audit fees Appointments exceeding a 6-year mandate Auditors tenure exceed 24 years There is reason to believe that the independent auditor gave an opinion that is neither accurate nor indicative of the company's financial position.

-9 The audit committee is composed of more than 50% independent members, does not include an executive director, and its members have financial competence.
+13 The audit committee is composed of more than 50% independent members, does not include an executive director, and its members have financial competence.